DenLilleMand/blog/README.md

 # Jenkins and docker
+!!! i am not using jenkins/docker right now, i will leave the docker file for future use though.
+Maybe i will find it funny to run some tests in a docker container. i went back to deploying with foreverjs the key was adding a JENKINS\_NODE\_COOKIE=dontKillMe before calling forever !!!

-Nice enough jenkins has built in support for running docker containers, i fought a long time trying to get forever.js execute a binary Go file but eventually gave up, i think docker is better as a future time investment anyway.
+Nice enough jenkins has built in support for running docker containers.

 Remember to run: